Skip to content

-It’s possible to run marimo entirely in the browser – no backend required! marimo notebooks that run entirely in the browser are called WebAssembly notebooks, or WASM notebooks for short.
+marimo notebooks that run entirely in the browser are called WebAssembly notebooks, or WASM notebooks for short.

 In contrast to marimo notebooks that you create with the CLI, WASM notebooks run without a web server and Python process; instead, the web browser executes your Python code.
 For this reason, WASM makes it extremely easy to share marimo notebooks, and makes it possible to tinker with notebooks without having to install Python on your machine.

-Try a WASM notebook today!
+Try our playground!
 Just navigate to https://marimo.new.

 WASM?